Is Biofilm Lurking in Your Hot Tub?

 "A biofilm is composed of living, reproducing microorganisms, such as bacteria, that exist as a colony, or community.
 In other words, biofilms are alive and have a complex social structure that scientists and engineers are still trying to unravel, a structure that both protects them and allows them to grow."
 Alfred B. Cunningham, John E. Lennox, and Rockford J. Ross

 Biofilms are naturally occurring, everywhere.
-Algae on your hot tub walls is also a biofilm, but were not talking about algae in the pipes.
+Algae on your hot tub walls is also a biofilm, but we're not talking about algae in the pipes.
 This is more of a mixture of bacteria with solids, oils and other organic matter.

-Where does Biofilm come From?
+Where Does Hot Tub Biofilm Come From?

 Biofilm can form in spas that have been sitting unused, either full of water or drained, but still with water in the pipes.
 Biofilm can also come from active, normal use of your hot tub.
 Our own dead skin cells, body oils, cosmetics and other organic matter are used as building blocks by biofilm, as they establish colonies in low turbulence areas of your circulation system, and attach to surfaces when the pump shuts off.